|No incubator required.|

 These dipslides feature m-HPC culture media for the growth of oxygen requiring / tolerant bacteria.
 These samplers will recover healthy and stressed micro-organisms.

-HPC samplers are ideal for samples where the micro-organism concentration is between 1 & 300 cfu/ml.
-This makes the samplers suitable for testing dental waterlines where the microbiological concentration limit guidelines are low (e.g 100-200 cfu/ml).
+HPC samplers are more sensitive than traditional dipslides and are ideal for samples where the micro-organism concentration / target value is between 1 & 300 cfu/ml.
+This makes the samplers suitable for applications such as dental waterlines where the microbiological concentration limit guidelines are low (e.g 100-200 cfu/ml).

 Bacteria, yeasts and moulds will grow with differing appearances: